 With a portion of all site revenue, we’re able to operate the following programs:

-Scholarships.
+- Scholarships.
 NurseJournal.org is powered by a collective community of nurses.
-The other power behind the site is by Class.ly.
-Class.ly is an organization owned by TrafficWorx, Inc. created to help fund higher education opportunities through student scholarships worldwide.
-This means a portion of the revenue generated through our website (Sponsored/Featured Schools + Google Adsense) allows us to give back to future generations of nursing students.
+The other power behind the site is by PayForCollege.org.
+PayForCollege.org is an organization owned by TrafficWorx, Inc. created to help fund higher education opportunities through student scholarships worldwide.
+This means a portion of the revenue generated through our website (Sponsored/Featured Schools + Google Adsense) allows us to give back to future generations of nursing students through our Global Health Nursing Scholarship.
 Without revenue, we simply couldn’t help change the lives of future students.

 2033 San Elijo Ave, #431